epi_slide_opt

 epi_df

 object.
-If ungrouped, we group bygeo_value
+If ungrouped, we temporarily group bygeo_value

 and any columns inother_keys